HomeSite Map

 August 21st, 1963 saw the mono mix of the song being tackled, which was attended only by George Martin and engineers Norman Smith and Geoff Emerick in Studio Two of EMI.
 October 29th, 1963 saw the stereo mix of the song performed in Studio three with the same EMI staff present, with the addition of the mysterious B.T. as second engineer.
 This is the stereo mix heard on the stereo version of "Meet The Beatles!" as well as the mono version because of Capitol Records choosing to create a mono "Type B" mix down of the stereo mix.

 The Beatles recorded "Till There Was You" five more times for BBC radio, the first being on September 3rd, 1963 in Studio Two of Aeolian Hall in London between 2 and 4:30 pm for the thirteenth edition of “Pop Go The Beatles,” which was produced by Terry Henebery and broadcast on September 10th, 1963 between 5 and 5:29 pm.
-Then came the "Royal Command Performance" recording of the song on November 4th, 1963 at the Prince Of Wales Theatre in London, this being broadcast on the BBC radio Light Programme on November 10th between 7:35 and 8:30 pm, as well as on British television that same day.
+Then came the "Royal Command Performance" recording of the song on November 4th, 1963 at the Prince Of Wales Theatre in London, this being broadcast on the BBC Radio Light Programme on November 10th between 7:35 and 8:30 pm, as well as on ITV British television that same day.

 Then on December 17th, 1963, they recorded the song at The Playhouse Theatre in London between 3 and 6:30 pm for “Saturday Club,” which was broadcast on December 21st between 10 am and 12 noon.
 They recorded the song again the following day, December 18th, 1963, at BBC Paris Studio in London between 7 and 10:30 pm for the first edition of their new radio show “From Us To You,” which was produced by Bryant Marriott and broadcast on December 26th between 10 am and 12 noon.
 Their February 28th, 1964 recording of the song in Studio One of BBC Piccadilly Studios in London between 6:30 and 9 pm was produced by Bryant Marriott and was broadcast on the second installment of the radio show “From Us To You” on March 30th of that year.